PenghuiDu/penghui-website/content/project/in-prep-exploring-the-effect-of-psychotropic-drugs-on-zebrafish-brain-dynamics-by-high-throughput-calcium-imaging/index.md

 ---
 title: In Prep | Exploring the effect of psychotropic drugs on zebrafish brain dynamics by high-throughput calcium imaging
+subtitle: This project is ongoing and will be finished by the end of 2023.
 date: 2022-09-30T19:12:26.021Z
-summary: >-
-  In this research project, we employed a novel high-throughput screening system to collect a vast amount of neural activity data (via calcium imaging) from zebrafish under neuropharmacological conditions.
+summary: In this research project, we employed a novel high-throughput screening system to collect a vast amount of neural activity data (via calcium imaging) from zebrafish under neuropharmacological conditions.
 Subsequently, we analyzed the data to explore the influence of psychotropic drugs on the activity across various brain regions, as well as the functional connectivity within the zebrafish's brain.

-  This project is ongoing and will be finished by the end of 2023.
 draft: false
 featured: false
 authors: